 In a few words, how would you describe abstraction?

 Abstraction is a process based on the search for the essential.
-It is the expression of an ineffable inner world, and a way of seeing, organizing and interpreting the world.
+It is the expression of an ineffable inner world, and a way of seeing, organizing and interpreting space.
 At the same time, it is a system of representation that connects with the universal.
-I believe that, in some way, represents the possibility of spiritual renewal.
+I believe that, in some way, it represents the possibility of spiritual renewal.

 What draws you to abstraction?
 What do you consider to be its relevance in today’s world?